Iain-Crowe/artificial-society-simulation/README.md

 # Landscape Simulation Project

-This project simulates a landscape with agents that move, consume resources, and interact with their environment.
+This project simulates a landscape with agents that move, consume resources, and reproduce.
 The simulation includes a landscape with resources that regrow over time and agents that move based on the available resources.

 ## Project Structure

 - **capacity_models.py**: Contains the functions and models related to resource capacity calculation, including Gaussian distributions.
-- **object_models.py**: Defines the core classes used in the simulation, including `Landscape`, `Cell`, and `Agent`.
+- **components**: Module containing the core classes used in the simulation, including `Landscape`, `Cell`, and `Agent`.
+    - **landscape.py**: Contains classes for `Landscape` and `Cell`.
+    - **agent.py** Contains the class for `Agent` as well as a function to initialize a number of Agents.
 - **simulate.py**: The main script that runs the simulation.
 It includes a CLI interface to customize the simulation parameters.

 ## Usage